Back to King Valdemar... they accomplished the landing the 22nd of July

 the king continued to Visby, but the graves have not yet been found, but lots of objects have been found indicating a large battle.
 A question: Can we guess that the dead peasants

 The 27th of July was a huge medieval battle between the Danish elite army and the farmers, only 300 meters outside the city wall of Visby.

 The farmers were badly armed, and about 1800 of the peasants met the death here, approximately 100 soldiers of king Valdemar´s army.
 His army also killed those who were

 injured with axes and maces.
-All this happened only eleven years after the Black Death visited Sweden.
+All this happened only eleven years after the Black Death, or 'pestilencia' as contemporaries called these diseases, visited Sweden.

 techniques the arcaeologists have found out what happened this tragic day of July 1361.
 Five mass graves from this medieval battle have been found outside the city wall of Visby.

 The first one was excavated 1905, and each grave have hundreds of victims.
 Between 1909 and 1928 two more mass graves were investigated.

 Later investigations have shown that one third of the Gothlandic army were children, old men and cripples.